University of Illinois Recruiting Principles and Guidelines

 - When the experiential activity is unpaid and the student is enrolled for academic credit directly related to the work experience

-Any release or indemnity agreement must clearly delineate the rights and responsibilities of the parties involved.
-It will be submitted to University Legal Counsel for review and approval, if appropriate.
+Any release or indemnity agreement must clearly delineate the rights and responsibilities of the parties involved, and if appropriate, must submitted to Illinois Office of University Counsel for review and approval.